 Crispy Chicken thighs with a garlic cream sauce will bring everybody to the dinner table.
-There is so much flavor in this dish and it pairs so well with a multitude of sides.
+This dish has so much flavor, and it pairs so well with many sides.

-What we loved most about this dish is being able to take a relatively inexpensive piece of protein and elevate it in such a way as to surprise us.
+What we loved most about this dish was taking a relatively inexpensive piece of protein and elevating it in such a way as to surprise us.
 I would order this out.

 Not finishing it swimming in the creamy garlic sauce but ladeling it on when serving preserved that yummy crispy skin and also allowed control over how much sauce one would want.

-Another plus is you can prepare this dish in one pan, making clean up a breeze.
+Another plus is you can prepare this dish in one pan, making cleaning up a breeze.

 If you’re looking for a way to put a very tasty meal in front of your family while saving a few bucks in the process, then you need to try this recipe.